GwynethLlewelyn/gobot/README.md

 `gobot` now supports the [go-logging](https://github.com/op/go-logging) logging backend, which will redirect the logs simultaneously to `stderr`, a log file, and (by default) criticalhe  messages to `syslog` as well.
 The file-based log is rotated automatically with [lumberjack](https://gopkg.in/natefinch/lumberjack.v2).
 All logging options can be changed on the `config.toml` configuration file as well.

+If you wish to run `gobot` as a systemd service under Ubuntu, then just do

+  cd /etc/systemd/system/multi-user.target.wants
+  ln -s {Your Root Directory Where You Placed The Gobot Files}/gobot.service systemctl daemon-reload

+From then on, you can just use `service gobot start|stop` to launch or stop `gobot` as any other service (yes, `journalctl -u gobot.service` will work as well); to disable it from starting on reboot, use `systemctl disable gobot.service` or remove the symlink.

 ## Dependencies

 These will be installed, *but* you *should* make sure you have the latest versions of them! (use git pull on the directories)